briantist/galactory/README.md

 # Acknowledgements
 This project is _heavily_ inspired by [amanda](https://github.com/sivel/amanda/).

+# Artifactory compatibility
+For the time being some features may require an Artifactory Pro license.
+Work is being done to workaround the (many) limitations that JFrog has placed on API calls.
+[These limitations have also complicated the ability to run integration tests](https://github.com/briantist/galactory/issues/6).
+As a result, the test of whether all Pro license dependent API calls have been rooted out, will be whether test coverage exists that can run against Artifactory OSS.

 # How to use
 There isn't any proper documentation yet.
 The help output is below.